rpalombit/Option-wheel-wizard/README.md

 Initial scripts uploaded
 Midterm goal: finalize core logic and demonstrate with test data
 Working: optional event awareness (earnings, dividends, macro news) and optimization

+Update (v2.0) — Fixed errors found in code, added multi-expiration scan feature, allowing users to scan all option expirations up to a chosen date instead of being limited to a single expiry.